Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Non-CSS family of Quantum Code constructions using Measurements

-Let the generators of stabilizer group of $(n+k)$ qubit graph-message state be To encode a message on the $(n+i)^{th}$ qubit, the stabilizer set is modified following the procedure in~\cite{patil2023clifford}.
+To encode a message on the $(n+i)^{th}$ qubit, the stabilizer set is modified following the procedure in Ref. \cite{patil2023clifford}.
 Algorithm-\ref{algo: matrix method} is the pseudo-code representation of these steps using a parity check matrix.
 At each iteration, a pivot row with a ‘1’ in the \((n+i)^{\text{th}}\) column of \(\mathbf{H}_\mathrm{z}\) of message qubit is selected, and the pivot is added (modulo 2) to all other rows containing a ‘1’ in that column, thereby isolating the qubit in a single stabilizer.
 The pivot row and the two columns corresponding to the measured qubit are subsequently removed.
 Repeating this procedure for all $k$ message qubits reduces the matrix dimension from $n$ $\times$ $2(n+k)$ to $(n-k)$ $\times$ $2n$, resulting in the stabilizer description of the encoded, generally non-CSS, $[[n,k,d]]$ code in the MBQC framework.\\ {\linespread{1.05}\selectfont

 }